Tetracyl/Discord-Bots-App/README.md

 When reporting an issue make sure the following criteria is met:
 1) You are able to provide steps on how to report the issue you have encountered.
-2) You are able to replicate this issue on other devices that are the same make/model as yours
+2) You are able to replicate this issue on other devices that are the same make/model as yours.

 ## Discussing An Issue